What is Apprenticeship?

 What instruction is required for apprenticeship programs?

 Training can last from one to five years depending upon the occupation and its requirements.
 Instruction includes related subjects such as mathematics, blueprint reading, applied English, and technical courses necessary for specific occupations.
 Instruction can also be provided through traditional classroom presentations or an individual competency-based program that allows apprentices to advance according to their abilities.
 Instruction is then applied under the supervision of a skilled journey worker through on-the-job training.
-Apprentices will receive certification of instruction through BAT and any sponsoring postsecondary institution.
+Apprentices will receive certification of instruction through OA and any sponsoring postsecondary institution.

 What kind of financial assistance can employers receive to establish apprenticeship programs?